-The final school bell has rung for most kids across the United States and as a result, parents have shifted to summer camp mode.
+When the final bell rings at the end of the school year, parents shift to summer camp mode.
 Time for sunscreen, bug spray, flip flops, swim trunks, and all of those happy, fun things we associate with summer time.
 Working parents who signed up for a Dependent Care Assistance Plan (DCAP) can use their account to cover a lot of those summer care expenses.

 Using Your DCAP Account